redbadger/crux/docs/src/part-4/typegen.md

 Those lines are the whole of what you write for the capability.
-The protocol rules — how a `URLError` maps onto `HttpResult`, what a cleared timer answers — live in the shipped file, written once by the capability author.
+The protocol rules — how a `URLError` maps onto `HttpResult`, what a cleared timer answers, whether a session cookie survives between requests — live in the shipped file, written once by the capability author.
+That last one is worth knowing about: all three of the HTTP handlers that own a client keep cookies by default, because `URLSession` and `HttpClient` do and the Kotlin one would otherwise be the odd platform out, losing a session the same core keeps everywhere else. `UrlConnectionHttpHandler` carries an `InMemoryCookieJar` you can replace or switch off — and read its note before reaching for `java.net.CookieManager`, which cannot do this job.
 Because the delegation is yours, so is the choice: construct the shipped implementation with a pinned `URLSession` or a storage directory, write your own conformer of the protocol behind a hardened HTTP stack, override one method and delegate the rest, or leave the registration out